-This post addresses the third issue and tells you why door canvassing for GOTV cannot be your last contact with voters.
+This post addresses the third issue and tells you why a door canvassing campaign for GOTV cannot be your last contact with voters.

 A Research Gate study found a 3% increase in the likelihood of voting following a text message reminder.
 Political campaigns across ideologies have understood this power of text messages in voter mobilization and have adopted the technology to persuade supporters to vote.

-However, door canvassing remains the most effective method of getting out the vote, followed by phone canvassing.
+However, door-to-door campaigning remains the most effective method of getting out the vote, followed by phone canvassing.

 Why, then, should you combine text messages with a door-knocking campaign?
 The simple answer is to: